-Performance (progress) report question sets for COPS Office awards are now available in JustGrants.
+Performance (progress) report question surveys for COPS Office awards must be completed in the Justice Grants System (JustGrants).

 Who completes the report:Only the Grants Award Administrator for your organization will be able to view and submit a performance report.
+The Alternate Grant Award Administrator will be able to complete the report, but will not be able to submit.
 For information on assigning a Grant Award Administrator to your award, see the Entity Management Job Aid Reference Guide on the JustGrants website.

 Where to find the Performance Report question set: The Grant Award Administrator can locate the current report question set in JustGrants in two locations:

 Questions?
-Contact the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-472-6770, or your Grant Management Specialist.
+Contact the COPS Office Response Center at AskCOPSRC@usdoj.gov or 800-421-6770, or your Grant Management Specialist.

-You must submit a Federal Financial Report using Standard Form 425 (SF-425) on a quarterly basis (within 30 days after the end of each calendar quarter) via the Justice Grants System (JustGrants).
+You must submit a Federal Financial Report (FFR) using Standard Form 425 (SF-425) on a quarterly basis (within 30 days after the end of each calendar quarter) via the Justice Grants System (JustGrants).

-|REPORTING QUARTERS||SF-425 DUE DATE|
+|REPORTING QUARTERS||FFR DUE DATE|